google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/client/handle-subscriptions.markdown

 {% include shared/toc.liquid %}

-This lesson uses code from the [Push Messaging & Notifications](https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications) Chrome sample, but it doesn't show all of the code in that sample.
+This lesson uses code from the [Push Messaging and Notifications](https://github.com/GoogleChrome/samples/tree/gh-pages/push-messaging-and-notifications) Chrome sample, but it doesn't show all of the code in that sample.
 Instead, we're going to highlight certain aspects of it.

 ## User permission